rouke/devops_test/README.md

 * /mnt/mirror is provisioned by the orchestrator
 * /mnt/mirror has enough space

 Access to the repo is limited as per spec to RFC1918 subnets.
+Repo is hosted on port 80, exposure is up to the host.

 Used components :
- * dockerhub ubuntu:trusty image
+ * dockerhub ubuntu:trusty (14.04) image
  * apt-mirror
  * lighttpd
  * http://nl.archive.ubuntu.com/ubuntu (trusty flavour) as source repo